Skip to main content

 Catheters have come a long way since they were first invented.
 Luckily, we no longer have to self-cath with metal tubes or reeds.
 Today’s intermittent catheters are typically made of comfortable, flexible materials such as vinyl (PVC), silicone, POBE, or red rubber latex.

-Also, today’s female catheters come in advanced options like pre-lubricated female catheters, hydrophilic female catheters, and closed system catheter kits.
+Also, today’s catheters for women come in advanced options like pre-lubricated catheters, hydrophilic catheters, and closed system catheter kits.
 They may offer a more smooth and more comfortable catheterization.
 Plus, many new female catheter products are more discreet and pocket-size than ever.

 Free Samples